unChaz/sci-fi-5e/srd/classes/paladin.md

 #### Divine Health

-By 3rd level, the divine magic flowing through you makes you immune to disease.
+By 3rd level, the divine tek flowing through you makes you immune to disease.

 #### Sacred Oath